-I lost my first wife, Jeseca, to cancer eight years ago.
-Why start with that?
-Well, because it was the most difficult situation I’ve ever faced, and it has shaped nearly every action I’ve taken in my life since.
-Something happens when you lose the person you love more than anyone in the world—it forces you to consider a number of things: why you loved them, what you did right and what you did wrong, how you can possibly go on, etc. But the piece that really matters comes when you can logically ask Why.
-“Why did this happen to me?”
+I lost my first wife, Jeseca, to cancer in 2007.
+It was the most difficult situation I’ve ever faced, and it has shaped nearly every action I’ve taken in my life since.
+Something happens when you lose the person you love more than anyone in the world—it forces you to consider a number of things: why you loved them, what you did right and what you did wrong, how you can possibly go on, etc. Inevitably, I started wondering why it happened in my life; why me?
 As I thought and prayed about it, I realized something critically important: Losing my wife didn’t happen to me.
 Rather, the life we had together strengthened who I am; and despite the pain, her death forged a deeper sense of character within me, and it would influence any thought I had of moving forward.

 I’ll leave the rest of that story for Lindsey, but what I can tell you is from that night on, Lindsey and I have developed an incredible relationship due almost entirely to the fact that she saved herself for marriage.
 How can that be true?
 There are several reasons, but most of all is the very real fact that men care about how they please the woman in their life.
 Call it pride or just being a guy; it’s real.
-And with that comes one big question: “Am I better than anyone else she’s been with?”
-Believe me, no matter how narcissistic the man, that question exists in his head.
-Lindsey, because of how she lived and the stance she took, removed that thought from our relationship, and it has given us the opportunity to build a relationship based on trust, incredible intimacy, and a great sense of excitement for the future God has for us.
+And with that comes questions like, “Am I better than anyone else she’s been with?” or “Is she thinking about someone else right now?”
+Lindsey, because of how she lived and the stance she took, removed those thoughts from our relationship, and it has given us the opportunity to build a relationship based on trust, incredible intimacy, and a great sense of excitement for the future God has for us.
 God has that for you, too.
 All you have to do is wait.